FUS {Gallery}

 Crown fire flare-up in Southern Oregon.

-This enclosed pamphlet called Forest Under Stress (FUS) contains research and observation gathered over forty years while living in Southern Oregon.
-All photos were taken in the Rogue River-Siskiyou National Forest between 2017 and 2018.
+This enclosed pamphlet called Forest Under Stress (FUS) contains research and observation gathered over forty seven years while living in Southern Oregon.
+All photos were taken in the Rogue River-Siskiyou National Forest past and present.

 Why, each year, are there record-breaking crown fires with complete loss of habitat?
 This question motivated me to complete this research and construct it in a way where it is understood by all who read it.
 The photo sequence with explanations of each photo below them shows visually and in writing the reasons for the fires.
 Even though science can be complicated, the photos tell the story.
 The remedy is expressed succinctly in the conclusion of the pamphlet.
 Passive forest management (management by nature) cannot resolve this problem.
 A great disturbance in the forest evolved over the last three decades, causing the National Forest to lose resiliency, the reason for unprecedented wildfires, including crown fires, once uncommon.